hwang2006/Generative-AI-with-LLMs/README.md

 ```

 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices.
-After cloing this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see
+After cloning this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see
-the the lab exercised files through the Jupyter Notebook interface that you have launced.
+the the lab exercised files through the Jupyter Notebook interface that you have opened above.
 You could start with **Lab_1_summarize_dialogue.ipynb** just by clickihng it that covers prompting and prompt engineering exercises.
 Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF exercises are in Lab3.

 ## Reference
 [[DeepLearning.AI Online Course] Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)